scaleoutsean/eseries-perf-analyzer/README.md

 Note that you can't do much with just the CLI - you need a DB where data can be sent.
 What you can do next?

 - If SANtricity is reachable: try collection with `-n` switch: collect data but don't write to InfluxDB.
 Try `collector.py -n -i -b  --sysid WWN --sysname ARRAY_NAME -u monitor -p p@ss` or similar.
+You can also try `--output prometheus` without InfluxDB
 - If InfluxDB is reachable: create database first with `--createDB --dbName eseries`.
 Example: `python3 epa/collector/collector.py --createDb --dbName mydb --dbAddress influxdb:8086` (or `hostname:8086` if executing outside of Docker when eternal InfluxDB port is exposed)

 ### Docker Compose users